SpangLeeFizikUS/krisz-autoclicker/README.md

 You can set the clicking rate with a slide.
 It shows the time between two clicks in seconds.
-You don't have to disable the toggle-key to set it up (so you're able to change it even while do indicator is green).
+You don't have to disable the toggle-key to set it up (so you're able to change it even while the indicator is green).

 At the bottom there is a caption showing your current toggle-key which is "ó" at default settings.